Common Sections of a Project Finance Model

 - Many columns, no terminal value: Long term operations results in a longer model in general, and no terminal value calculation.

 - Cash focus: Not a going concern & focus on cash leads to lender metrics, e.g. DSCR being a key output.

 - Cashflow waterfall: Hierarchy in Cash Flows leads to the Cashflow Waterfall being the predominant statement on the Financial Statements tab.

 - Reserve Accounts: Reserve accounts lead to having DSRA on the debt tab, MMRA & CILRA on the Ops tab, and covenants on the equity tab to make sure there aren’t distributions while these are under funded.

 The connections between the modules

 The connections between the modules are key to understanding a project finance model.
-The diagram above illustrates some of the key ones.
+The diagram below illustrates some of the key ones.
 The thicker blue arrows illustrate the flows coming out of the modules - for example revenue line items, opex line items etc.

 Going through the smaller “one-to-one” type grey arrows, in order of the flow of the model:

 - Drawdowns flow from Cons to the Debt tab.
 They are calculated on the Cons tab in order to match the timing between Uses of Capital and Sources of Capital.
 The debt tab usually represents the repayment of debt, hence the drawdown (or the refinanced amount from construction facility to term loan) transfers.